MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 We’re improving and simplifying the experience, workflow, and reporting details when using Intune’s [endpoint detection and response](../protect/endpoint-security-edr-policy.md) (EDR) policy to deploy Microsoft Defender for Endpoint.
 These changes will apply for Windows devices managed by Intune and the tenant-attach scenario.
 These improvements include:

 - Changes to dashboards and reports to improve the visibility of your Defender EDR deployment numbers.
-- A tenant-wide deployment option for Intune EDR policy that streamlines deployments of Defender for Endpoint to applicable devcies.
+- A tenant-wide deployment option for Intune EDR policy that streamlines deployments of Defender for Endpoint to applicable devices.
 - Changes to Intune’s endpoint security Overview page to provide consolidated dashboard reports for the device signals from Defender on your managed devices.

-Applies to the following through through cloud and tenant attach endpoints:
+Applies to the following through cloud and tenant attach endpoints:

 - Windows 10
 - Windows 11